Snow Clearing Schedule

 Resident Snow Removal Responsibilities

 Effective snow removal and plowing of snow on Town streets is a cooperative effort of both the Town street crews and local residents.
-The Town depends on individuals to be cooperative while the plowed berms may interfere with the flow of traffic for a short period of time.
-Individuals are required to place their shoveled / plowed snow on their own property and not in the bike lanes or the street.
 Your cooperation helps keep the streets safe for travel.

 Please note the following:

 - Plowed berms may interfere with the flow of traffic for a short period of time.
 We understand that clearing berms is inconvenient, but it is unfortunately a byproduct of snow plowing and clearing streets before the snow blower gets there.

 - Residents are required to place their shovelled/plowed snow on their own property and not in the street or on a neighbour's property.